Collect Well 19: Why Understanding Art History Matters for Collectors and Artists

 The Renaissance marked a rebirth of classical knowledge and a new focus on humanism.

-Artists like Leonardo da Vinci, Michelangelo, and Raphael explored anatomy, perspective, and light with remarkable precision.
-Paintings became more realistic, with depth, emotion, and technical mastery.
+Artists such as Leonardo da Vinci, Michelangelo and Raphael explored anatomy, perspective and light with remarkable precision.
+Paintings became more realistic, with depth, emotion and technical mastery.

-For collectors today, understanding Renaissance innovations helps explain why realism and mastery of technique still hold strong appeal.
+For collectors today, understanding Renaissance innovations helps explain why realism and discipline in technique still hold such strong appeal.

 Art in the Baroque period became dramatic and emotional.
 Artists such as Caravaggio and Rembrandt used powerful contrasts of light and shadow to create intensity and movement.